Bournemouth 2026 Trust

 Bournemouth 2026 Trust is a Community Development & Community Land Trust, it is a registered charity (charity number 1149697).

-Our members are organisations who operate in Bournemouth and individuals who live or work in Bournemouth.
+Our members are organisations who operate in Bournemouth and individuals who live or work in and around Bournemouth.

 Until 2012, Bournemouth 2026 was the Local Strategic Partnership for Bournemouth and successfully developed partnerships working across the town, ensuring the delivery of ambitious targets under the Local Area Agreement Framework.
 The Partnership secured large sums of reward money from the government for delivering on those targets, and oversaw the distribution of the LAA Reward fund.